-Right when you open the door, Five Guys has an aroma of delicious burgers which I was expecting at Burger Heaven, but nope, not there.
+Right when you open the door, Five Guys has an aroma of delicious beef patties which I expected at Burger Heaven, but nope, not there.
 Five Guys is what it is, red and white checkered interior with quotations and acknowledgements from different media sources.
 C'est la vie a Maggi considers this arrogant while I think it is nothing special and is probably entertaining for people who eat as they read.

 While waiting, customers can munch on peanuts or do the Asian thing and take them home LOL.
 I am pretty sure someone has done that before!

-Like any regular person, we wanted to use the wrapper to eat the burger, however, because the fries tipped over in the bag, the wrapper was oily and if my hands are going to get greasy, I might as well enjoy myself and use my hands on the actual burger.
-For my toppings, I chose all the way which includes mayonnaise, lettuce, pickles, tomato, grilled onion, grilled mushroom, ketchup, mustard, relish, onions, jalapeno pepper, green pepper, steak sauce, barbecue sauce and hot sauce.
+Like any regular person, we wanted to use the wrapper to eat the burger.
+However, because the fries tipped over in the bag, the wrapper got oily and if my hands are going to get greasy, I might as well enjoy myself and use my hands on the actual burger.
+As for the toppings, my choice was everything on the menu which includes mayonnaise, lettuce, pickle, tomato, grilled onion and mushroom, ketchup, mustard, relish, onion, jalapeno pepper, green pepper, steak sauce, barbecue sauce and hot sauce.

-This burger is from Park Royal's location which tastes a lot better and is served with a toasted bun.
-Overall I think the hype with Five Guys is all about fresh burgers, unlimited toppings (emphasize on unlimited toppings) and a generous portion of fries.
+This burger is from Park Royal's location which tastes a lot better and is served with toasted buns.
+Overall, I think the hype with Five Guys is all about fresh burgers, unlimited toppings (emphasize on unlimited toppings) and a generous portion of fries.

 - Fresh burgers

-- Real french fries (deep fried too early though)
+- Real french fries (fried too early though)

 - Generous portion of fries and not heavy on the salt

 - Complimentary peanuts

 - Unlimited toppings (somewhat included in the price)

 - Downtown location is not very good compared to Park Royal's

 - Fries were deep fried too soon considering it was not that busy

 - Trash cans are not conveniently placed

 - Burgers are probably cheaper in the US and considered worth it for customers

 - I did not let C'est la vie a Maggi order a hot dog because I thought it would be stupid LOL

 - Fries are actually crispy and yummy at the Park Royal location